webtap-ai/webtap/README.md

 # Webtap

-Webtap is a Python library designed to access any type of web data by using natural language.
+Webtap is a Python library designed to ...

-# Example queries that can fulfilled by webtap

-1. (Using Tripdvisor Tap) Hotels or vacation rentals in Paris, first week of September 2023, currency in EUR, language in Spanish, with email addresses
-2. (Using Twitter Tap) Tweets from @ZelenskyyUa

 # Requirements